aguinane/nyum/_recipes/teriyaki-eggplant-stir-fry.md

 ---
-layout: recipe
 title: "Teriyaki Eggplant Stir-Fry"
-tags: dinner
 category: dinner
 image: teriyaki-eggplant-stir-fry.jpg
 ---

-* 2 tbs olive oil
+* `2 tbs` olive oil
-* 4 eggs, lightly beaten
+* `4` lightly beaten eggs
-* 1 large eggplant, cut into 2 cm cubed
-* 450g frozen veggie mix
-* 1 cup frozen peas
-* 450g rice or egg noddles
-* 1/3 cup of teriyaki sauce
-* 3 spring onions, thinly sliced
-* 1 tbs sesame seeds, toasted

-> Heat oil in pan, add eggs, 2 at a time and cook for 2 mins.
+> Heat olive oil in pan, add  lightly beaten eggs, 2 at a time and cook for 2 mins.

 ---

 > Transfer to plate, when cool enough, roll into a log and thinly slice.

 ---

+* `1 large` eggplant

-> Heat oil in wok, stir-fry egglpant for 5 mins, until golden and tender
+> Heat oil in wok, stir-fry 2cm cubed eggplant for 5 mins, until golden and tender

 ---

+* `1 cup` frozen peas
+* `450g` frozen veggie

-> Pour boil water over frozen vegetables and leave to stand for 3 mins, then drain
+> Pour boil water over frozen peas  and frozen veggie  and leave to stand for 3 mins, then drain

 ---

+* `1/3 cup` teriyaki sauce
+* `450g` rice or egg noodles

-> Add drained vegetables, sauce, rice or noodles to stir-fry and stir for 2 mins
+> Add drained vegetables, teriyaki sauce, rice or egg noodles to stir-fry and stir for 2 mins

 ---

+* `3` spring onions

-> Add half the onion, egg to stir-fry
+> Add half the spring onions, egg to stir-fry

 ---

+* `1 tbs` sesame seeds

 > Serve with remaining egg and  sesame seeds.